matheuscastro77/ThreeJs-Journey/README.md

 ## 2 - Choose a class folder

-## 3 - Install the dependencies from the chosen folder and start the project
+## 3 - Install the dependencies from the chosen folder

 ## 3.1 - Install dependencies:
        - npm install